roackb2/pat-tree/README.md

 * After above operation, converting to JSON by `tree.toJSON()` and store three collections to database takes about 1 minutes and 5 GB disk space, and about 1,000,000 records of tree nodes.
 * After above operation, find all collections in database and reborn the tree by `tree.reborn()` takes about 1 minutes.
 * After above operation, do text segmentation on 32,769 posts by `tree.segmentDoc()`, given SLPs extracted above, takes about 5 minutes.

 # Release History

+* 1.0.6 Correct require path
 * 1.0.5 Restructure folders
 * 1.0.4 `segmentDoc` no need to pass in SLPs, and enable to return array of terms.
 * 1.0.3 Minor change in module Node.js